Harlan Ellison: Early life and career

-Ellison's 1957 novella "The Savage Swarm", cover-featured in Amazing Stories, has never been included in an authorized collection or anthology.
+Ellison's 1957 novella "The Savage Swarm", cover-featured in Amazing Stories, was collected under the author's preferred title, "The Air from the Past", in Coffin Nails (2016).

 A few months later, another Ellison novella, "The Steel Napoleon", also took the cover of Amazing.
-It also remains uncollected.
+It, too, was collected in Coffin Nails (2016).

-Another uncollected Ellison novella, "Satan Is My Ally", was the cover story on the May 1957 issue of Fantastic Science Fiction.
+Another Coffin Nails (2016) novella, "Satan Is My Ally", was the cover story on the May 1957 issue of Fantastic Science Fiction.
+It also appeared in Possibly Impossible (2021).

 Ellison wrote "The Wife Factory" for Fantastic under the house name "Clyde Mitchell".
 It appeared in the November 1957 issue.
-The novella has never been republished.
+The novella was collected in Coffin Nails (2016).

-Ellison's "Suicide World", the cover story for the October 1958 Fantastic, also remains uncollected.
+Ellison's "Suicide World", the cover story for the October 1958 Fantastic, was collected in Coffin Nails (2016) and Possibly Impossible (2021) under the author's preferred title: "Waste".

 Ellison's "The Abnormals", the cover story for the April 1959 Fantastic, appears in Ellison collections as "The Discarded".

 Ellison was born to a Jewish family in Cleveland, Ohio, on May 27, 1934, the son of Serita (née Rosenthal) and Louis Laverne Ellison, a dentist and jeweler.
 His older sister Beverly was born in 1926.
-She died in 2010 without having spoken to him since their mother's funeral in 1976.
 Some time after Beverly's birth, his family moved to Painesville, Ohio, but returned to Cleveland in 1949, following his father's death.
 Ellison frequently ran away from home.
 In an interview with Tom Snyder, he would later claim it was due to discrimination by his high school peers.
+Throughout Ellison's childhood, antisemitism was widespread throughout America, which led to his early life spent in isolation.
 According to Ellison, by age 18 he had completed a series of odd jobs as a "tuna fisherman off the coast of Galveston, itinerant crop-picker down in New Orleans, hired gun for a wealthy neurotic, nitroglycerine truck driver in North Carolina, short-order cook, cab driver, lithographer, book salesman, floorwalker in a department store, door-to-door brush salesman, and as a youngster, an actor in several productions at the Cleveland Play House".
 In 1947, a fan letter he wrote to Real Fact Comics became his first published writing.